-Cause: In Personio, the attribute "Emergency contact details" was created as a List of options attribute – in the above example with the restrictions/selection options "Entered," "Not entered" and "To be supplied."
+Cause: In Personio, the attribute "Emergency contact details UI" was created in the example above as a List of options attribute type, with the following restrictions/selection options: "Available," "Not available" and "Hand in Later."

-Fix: Make sure that the data in your Excel file matches the restrictions in Personio.
-Only if that is the case can the data import be completed.
+Solution: Make sure that the data in your Excel file matches the options in Personio.
+Only then can the data import be completed.

-Cause: In the Excel file, an employee is recorded as being their own supervisor.
+Cause: In the Excel file, an employee is recorded as being their own supervisor, or two employees are recorded as each other's supervisors.

-Fix: Ensure that the column "Supervisor" does not contain the employee's own email address.
+Solution: Ensure that in the column "Supervisor," no employee has their own email address entered, or that no two employees have each other as being their supervisors.
 If an employee has no supervisor, e.g. the CEO, just leave the respective field blank.